-COM 181 Communication Practicum 1-1-1
+COM 181 Communication Practicum

-Forensics competition, community communication situations, and/or research projects in the areas of communication.
-Students prepare speeches and readings for a variety of events.
+Preparation and practice for a variety of communication contexts including Forensics competition: preparation and practice for competitive events such as debate, speech, and interpretation of literature; community contexts; and/or research projects focused on communication contexts.
+Repeatable for a maximum of 4 credit hours.
 Prerequisites: placement out of CCS 098; minimum 2.0 GPA.

-COM 200 Leadership and
+COM 200 Leadership and Small Group

-Small Group Communication

-(IAI MC 902) Theory and techniques of communication and problem-solving applied to leadership and small group situations to prepare students for working in groups and teams in their careers.
-Includes small group theory, relationships, problem-solving, research methods, leadership, and conflict resolution.
+(IAI MC 902) Theory and techniques of communication and problem-solving applied to leadership and small group situations to prepare students for working in groups and collaborative teams in their careers.
+Includes small group theory, relationships, problemsolving, research methods, leadership, and conflict resolution.
 Prerequisites: placement out of ENG 098 and CCS 098.